ExchangeBC/BCDevExchange-app/CONTRIBUTING.md

 instead.

 ## Pay for pull
 We are using a "pay for pull" model for some of the issues in this repository.
-For issues labelled with a “Help Wanted” AND a “$ Amount" we will pay a flat dollar amount if we merge your contribution.
+For issues labelled with a "Help Wanted" AND a "$ Amount" we will pay a flat dollar amount if we merge your contribution.

 Please read the [Rapid Adoption Guide](https://github.com/BCDevExchange/rapid-adoption/wiki) for everything you need to know to participate in a Pay for Pull.